Terwilliger Nature Education Programs

 WildCare offers a variety of environmental education programs to Bay Area schools, senior centers, scout troops and camps—at our site, at your site, or in the field!

-WildCare’s Nature Camps are available for children from 3 ½ -12 years old.
-Weekly sessions of day camp are offered at our center in Summer, Winter and Spring.
+WildCare’s Wildlife Camps are available for children from 3 ½ -12 years old.
+Weekly sessions of day camp are offered at our center in summer, winter and spring.

 WildCare’s courtyard is home to a variety of non-releasable rescued wildlife—our Wildlife Ambassadors!
 The courtyard is open to the public every day and admission is free.